-Since the outset of the COVID-19 pandemic, healthcare providers (HCPs) have confronted a multitude of challenges and exhaustion.
-As infection rates surge across different regions, hospitals and healthcare institutions find themselves strained beyond capacity, struggling to accommodate admissions while maintaining stringent safety protocols.10
+Since the outset of the COVID-19 pandemic, HCPs have faced many challenges and exhaustion.
+As infection rates surged across different regions, hospitals and healthcare institutions strained beyond capacity, struggling to accommodate admissions while maintaining stringent safety protocols.10

-A prevalent concern among HCPs is the fear of transmitting the virus to their family members and loved ones at home, more than their fear of contracting the disease themselves.
-This is similar to findings during MERS-CoV in Saudi Arabia11 and COVID-19 experiences worldwide,12 including Nepal,13 the Middle East and North Africa

-(MENA) regions, and Southeast Asia.14 A study conducted in the Netherlands further validates these observations, illustrating widespread anxiety among HCPs fueled by both traditional and social media sources.15
+A prevalent concern among HCPs was fear of transmitting the virus to their family members and loved ones at home, more than their fear of contracting the disease themselves.
+This is similar to findings during the MERS-CoV outbreak in Saudi Arabia11 and COVID-19 experiences worldwide12 including Nepal,13 the Middle East and North Africa regions, and Southeast Asia.14 A study conducted in the Netherlands further validates these observations, illustrating widespread anxiety among HCPs fueled by both traditional and social media sources.15

-The present study unveils that most participants possess a reasonable awareness of their hospital's strategies for protecting patients, HCPs, and visitors from COVID-19.
-They are also well-versed in the protocols established by the hospital for identifying, monitoring, and reporting COVID-19 cases among hospitalized patients, volunteers, and staff, including the weekly monitoring of patient and staff COVID-19 statistics.
-However, despite their knowledge and awareness of the pandemic and the established protocols, HCPs report low confidence levels, particularly concerning the management of critically ill and highly contagious patients and their general preparedness for pandemics.
+The present study unveiled that most participants possessed a reasonable awareness of their hospital's strategies for protecting patients, HCPs, and visitors from COVID-19.
+They were also well-versed in the protocols established by the hospital for identifying, monitoring, and reporting COVID-19 cases among hospitalized patients, volunteers, and staff, including the weekly monitoring of patient and staff COVID-19 statistics.
+However, despite their knowledge and awareness of the pandemic and the established protocols, HCPs reported low confidence levels, particularly concerning the management of critically ill and highly contagious patients, and their general preparedness for pandemics.

-Our research revealed variations in levels of awareness and knowledge across professions (p < 0.001 and < 0.001) and between genders (p = 0.018 and 0.001).
-In a recently published study by Schaffler-Schaden D,16 female HPCs displayed significantly lower self-confidence and higher perceived risk related to COVID-19 compared to their male counterparts.
+Our research revealed variations in levels of awareness and knowledge across professions (p < 0.001 and p < 0.001) and between genders (p = 0.018 and p = 0.001).
+In a recently published study by Schaffler-Schaden, 16 female HPCs displayed significantly lower self-confidence and higher perceived risk related to COVID-19 than their male counterparts.
 Low self-confidence in treating COVID-19 patients was common among female HPCs across participating countries.
 These findings underscore the importance of realistic self-assessment for HPCs to ensure optimal medical care.
 The observed gender differences in self-confidence and risk perception align with previous studies, suggesting a consistent pattern across medical professionals.

-A study showed that the despite their first feelings of anxiety and uncertainty, nurses shown readiness and flexibility in carrying out their frontline tasks.
+A study showed that despite their first feelings of anxiety and uncertainty, nurses showed readiness and flexibility in carrying out their frontline tasks.
 Their confidence was originally hampered by their lack of training and understanding.
-Similar experiences have been noted in previous research among nurses' experiences, skills, and desire to care for COVID-19 patients were examined in a qualitative research by Al Momani.17
+Similar experiences have been noted in previous qualitative research of Almomani among nurses' experiences, skills, and desire to care for COVID-19 patients.17

-A survey was undertaken to investigate the knowledge, attitudes, perception, experiences, and preventative measures of primary healthcare centers (PHCs) in relation to the COVID-19 pandemic and immunizations,18 from 62 countries participate with comparable representation from both high-income and low- or middle-income countries.
-Overall, physicians worldwide demonstrated adequate understanding of COVID-19 and its vaccinations.
-Nevertheless, there was still opportunity for improvement in guaranteeing compliance with preventative measures.
+A survey was undertaken to investigate the knowledge, attitudes, perceptions, experiences, and preventative measures of primary healthcare centers in relation to the COVID-19 pandemic and immunizations.
+Sixty-two countries participated in the survery with comparable representation from both high-, low-, and middle-income countries.
+Overall, physicians worldwide demonstrated an adequate understanding of COVID-19 and its vaccinations.
+Nevertheless, there was still an opportunity for improvement in guaranteeing compliance with preventative measures.

-Participants exhibit heightened fear and stress related to disease transmission within the hospital, primarily due to direct contact with COVID-19 patients.
-Additionally, they express limited confidence and trust in their senior colleagues within their teams, which adversely impacts their performance.
+Participants exhibited heightened fear and stress related to disease transmission within the hospital, primarily due to direct contact with COVID-19 patients.
+Additionally, they expressed limited confidence and trust in their senior colleagues within their teams, which adversely impacts their performance.

 While HCPs may know where to access guidance on COVID-19, their confidence in managing highly contagious patients is hampered by a lack of practical experience.
-Elevated stress levels and anxiety further hinder their ability to provide care for COVID-19 patients, contributing to psychological distress and burnout.
+Elevated stress levels and anxiety further hinder their ability to provide care for these patients, contributing to psychological distress and burnout.